ursatile/jsray/04-shapes.md

 The important bit is that it'll give us an array of **distances**.
 If the ray doesn't intersect the sphere, we get back an empty array.
 If the ray just grazes the surface of the sphere, we get a single intersection, and return a single distance; and if the ray goes through the sphere, we get two intersection points.

-Now, we'll modify the `trace` method on our `Ray` object to look for these intersections.
+Now, we'll modify the `trace` method on our `Ray` object to look for these intersections:

 ```
 trace = (scene) => {